Sakuma Station: Station history

 Sakuma station was established on November 10, 1936, as the "Sakuma-Masakuboguchi stop" (佐久間水窪口停留場) on the now-defunct Sanshin Railway.
 Its name was changed to the "Sakuma stop" in 1938, and it was upgraded to a full station on February 7, 1941.
 On August 1, 1943, the Sanshin Railway was nationalized along with several other local lines to form the Iida line.

 The station was relocated slightly to the west in 1955 as a part of rerouting of the line to avoid the rising waters of the Sakuma Dam.
-All freight services were discontinued in December 1971 and the station were unmanned from February 1984.
+All freight services were discontinued in December 1971 and the station was unstaffed from February 1984.
 Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.